 History: Most patients complain of deformity and pain.

-Examination: Reveals the combination of problems described above.
+Examination: Review the combination of problems described above.

-Investigations: Weight-bearing X-rays are usually sufficient to understand the problem (Figs. 3, 4 & 5).
-Blood tests are sometimes needed if there is a suspicion of rheumatoid arthritis.
+X-rays: Weight-bearing X-rays are usually sufficient to understand the problem (Figs. 3, 4 & 5).

 Could it be anything else?

-The commonest alternative cause of pain and swelling at the base of the big toe is osteoarthritis of the joint at the base of the big toe, known as ‘hallux rigidus’.
-In hallux rigidus the joint at the base of the big toes is usually painful, whereas in hallux valgus the joint is deformed but usually painless.
+The other common cause of pain and swelling at the base of the big toe is osteoarthritis of the joint, known as ‘hallux rigidus’.
+In hallux rigidus the joint at the base of the big toe is usually painful and stiff, whereas in hallux valgus the joint is deformed but usually not very painful.
 For information on hallux rigidus see the ‘Hallux Rigidus FAQs’.
-Sometimes one can have both problems, and in severe longstanding hallux valgus the joint can develop arthritis.
+Sometimes one can have both problems, and in severe longstanding hallux valgus the joint often develop osteoarthritis.

-Moderate cases may be helped with the addition of ‘orthotics'.
-One's podiatrist will help.
-A hallux valgus splint for night-time stretching helps to slow down progress, a spacer between the big toe and the second toe helps to avoid friction during the day, and a medial arch support insole, made by a podiatrist, can correct any associated flat feet.
+Moderate deformity cases may be helped with the addition of ‘orthotics’.
+A hallux valgus splint for night-time stretching helps to slow down progress, a spacer/spreader between the big toe and the second toe helps to avoid friction during the day, and a custom made arch support insole, made by a podiatrist, can correct any associated flat feet.
 Claw toe splints can help to prevent lesser toes rubbing on shoes.
-Whilst orthotics can be helpful, they are not very convenient and do not ‘cure’ the problem – they only help while they are worn, but cannot permanently correct the deformity.
+Whilst orthotics can be helpful, they are not very convenient, and do not ‘cure’ the problem – they only help to relieve symptoms while they are worn, but cannot permanently correct the deformity.

-Severe cases with intractable symptoms or failure of orthotic treatment are best treated by an operation.
-Operation is the only method to 'cure' hallux valgus, by correcting the deformity and rebalancing the toe.
-Most surgeons would recommend surgery only if a patient had pain, and not simply for cosmetic reasons, though the foot will look much better afterwards.
+Cases with severe deformity and intractable symptoms or failure of orthotic treatment are best treated by an operation.
+Surgery is the only method to permanently correct hallux valgus, by correcting the deformity and rebalancing the toe.
+Most surgeons would recommend surgery only if a patient had pain and functional disability, and not simply for cosmetic reasons, though the foot will look much better afterwards.

 What kind of operation should I have?

-There are more than a hundred hallux valgus operations described in the medical literature, but no one operation has proved itself to be the best.
-However, most modern operations have the same underlying principle: to ‘rebalance’ the toe by correcting all the deformities and making the foot as biomechanically normal as possible.
+There are more than a hundred and thirty different hallux valgus surgeries described in the medical literature, but no single surgery has proved itself to be the best.
+However, most modern surgeries have the same underlying principle: to ‘rebalance’ the toe by correcting all the deformities and making the foot as biomechanically normal as possible.
 The exact surgical procedure depends on an individual’s particular problem.

 Fig. 6 The operation has corrected all the deformities: the toe is straight, the metatarsals aligned & the sesamoids (circled) in place.

-Bunion: The bone forming the bunion is usually cut off with a saw.
+- Bunion: The bone forming the bunion is usually cut off with a saw.
 Removal of the bunion is called ‘bunionectomy’ (Fig 9).

-Lesser toe deformities: The toes are straightened so they no longer rub on shoes or jam on the floor.
+- Lesser toe deformities: The toes are straightened so they no longer rub on shoes or jam on the floor (Fig 9).

-Bunionettes: If a bunion of the little toe causing problems, this can be corrected with a small osteotomy of the 5th metatarsal at the base of the little toe.
+- Bunionettes: If a bunion of the little toe (called a ‘bunionette’) is causing problems, this can be corrected with a small osteotomy of the 5th metatarsal at the little toe.